desihacker08/Online-Exam-System/README.md

   - `python manage.py runserver`
 7. Keep the terminals open and running.
 8. Open a web browser and browse http://localhost:8000/ or http://127.0.0.1:8000/

+That's it!
+I hope this will help you with what you are looking for.
+Maybe you'll find this Online Exam System useful and can help you with your future Python Django Projects.

+Enjoy :)